Pujagithub2006/Smart-City-Analytics-SQL-Project/README.md

 2. Integrate Python + SQL pipeline

 ## 👉 Connect
-Feel free to connect with me on LinkedIn to explore, collaborate, or share feedback!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/puja-nikam-706176285/) to explore, collaborate, or share feedback on this project!

 Thank you for visiting!
 This project reflects hands-on practice and a passion for SQL development through a meaningful smart city use case. 🚀